-Virtually all existing resources aimed at teaching people about or how-to code introduce the code itself way too soon.
-In doing so, many fundamental, insightful, and empowering concepts remain uncovered, hidden, and out of reach.
-Often these same resources lack explanations of why a coding concept exists as it does.
-Additionally, these same resources rarely consider designers directly.
-Coding for Designers is a response to this unfortunate reality.
+Virtually all resources aimed at teaching people how-to code introduce the code itself too soon.
+In doing so, many fundamental and empowering concepts remain hidden and out of reach.
+These resources often lack explanations of why a coding concept exists as it does.
+Additionally, these resources rarely consider designers directly.
+Coding for Designers is the response to this unfortunate reality.

-If you author content and self-identify as a graphic, visual, UI, UX, motion, or game designer, then this is for you.
-Other non-coders wanting to learn about or how-to code will greatly benefit too, but self-identifying designers are the focus.
-This book, the one I wish existed when I began coding, is also for an earlier time-slice of myself.
+If you self-identify as an illustrator or graphic, visual, UI, UX, motion, or game designer then this is for you.
+Other non-coders will benefit too, but self-identifying designers are the focus.
+This book–the one I wish existed when I began coding–is also for an earlier time-slice of myself.
 He will not reap the benefits of its existence, but you will.

-Designer or not, this book isn't for you if you want to jump straight into code.
-We cover many ideas, topics, and concepts before truly diving into actual programming code.
+This book is not for you if you want to jump straight into code though.
+We cover many ideas, topics, and concepts before diving into actual programming code.
 This intentionality helps frame why certain programming concepts exist as they do.
-The primary goal of this book is to instill a mental model that helps designers learn coding concepts faster, more deeply, and more intuitively.
-The secondary goal is to lower the barrier of entry by instilling confidence in those new(er) to coding.
-Neither goal is efficiently achievable by taking the traditional approach.
+It also encourages a beneficial mindset that may be less familiar.

 The plan of attack is simple.
-In chapter one, Breaking Barriers, we will explore and demystify a series of concepts that fundamentally intimidate most designers and non-coders about how computers and code work.
-From the seemingly magical ones and zeros to the code you will soon write, we will see simple, basic, repetitive, and reusable concepts at play.
+In chapter one, Breaking Barriers, we will demystify a series of concepts that intimidate most designers and non-coders.
+From the seemingly magical ones and zeros, to the code you will soon write, we will see simple, repetitive, and reusable concepts at play.

-In chapter two, Structure, Style, and Behavior, we will cover the three codeable concepts that enable computers to render our interactive creations.
-We will do so from both a 2D context with the web platform and a 3D context with the Unity® platform.
-These perspectives will help solidify the distinct role that structure, style, and behavior each play regardless of dimensionality.
+In chapter two, Structure, Style, and Behavior, we will cover the three codeable features that enable computers to render our dynamic and interactive creations.
+We will do so from a 2D context with the web platform and a 3D context with the Unity® platform.
+These perspectives will solidify the distinct role that structure, style, and behavior play regardless of dimensionality.

-Chapter three, Coding and Visual Design, will cover the elements, principles, and constructs of visual design.
-We will explore them relative to programming’s counterparts.
+Chapter three, Programming and Visual Design, will cover the Elements, Principles, and Constructs of Visual Design relative to programming’s counterparts.
 This work will help shape a mental model tuned specifically for designers.

 Finally in chapter six, Deconstructing Designs, we will put everything we have learned to practice.
-We will do so by analyzing and deconstructing the user interfaces of a few impactful applications.
-We will then selectively reconstruct portions of the UI relative to the previously introduced concepts.
+We will do so by analyzing and deconstructing the user interfaces of impactful applications.
+We will then reconstruct portions of their UIs to learn how they are made.

 Let’s do this.